-Forest Plan Section Page Number Resource Forest Plan Text Applicable?
-(Y/N) Requires Amendment?
-(Y/N) Section 4.
-Management Direction Management 44 Engineering / Roads & Water Road runoff should not be discharged directly into streams, but should be diverted over stable vegetated areas or riprap.
-Yes No Prescriptions Applicable to All Forest Areas Section 4.
-Management Direction Management Prescriptions Applicable 44 Engineering / Soil & Water Minimize impacts on soil and water resources from all ground disturbing activities.
-Yes No to All Forest Areas Section 4.
+Forest Plan Section Dogo Resource Forest Plan Text Applicable 2 (V/NI) Reguires Rationale Forest Plan Section Page Number Resource Forest Plan Text Applicable?
+(Y/N) Amendment?
+(Y/N) Rationale Section 4.
+Management Direction 44 Engineering / Roads & Water Road runoff should not be discharged directly into streams, but should be diverted over stable vegetated areas or riprap.
+Yes No Management Prescriptions Applicable to All Forest Areas Section 4.
+Management Direction Management Prescriptions Applicable to All Forest Areas 44 Engineering / Soil & Water Minimize impacts on soil and water resources from all ground disturbing activities.
+Yes No Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 44 Engineering Construction should take place only when soil conditions are not too wet.
 Yes No Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 44 Engineering Large cut and fill slopes should be stabilized.
 Yes No Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 44 Engineering / Bridges and culverts should be installed in a way that prevents stream sedimentation and channel changes and provides for fish migration.
 Yes No Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 47 Engineering / Roads Respond to requests for right-of-way grants for roads and trails.
-No No The sta project Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 48 Engineering / Roads Reconstruct arterial roads as needed to provide for public safety.
-Yes No Roads built to Admini constru the fina (Appen place to travel.
+Yes No Roads developed as part of the proposed project would be built to Forest Service and/or Mine Safety and Health Administration standards.
+The Forest would review all construction and engineering documentation prior to approving the final general plan of operations, including the road use plan (Appendix K).
+The Forest would confirm that measures are in place to provide for public safety on roads open to public travel.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 48 Engineering / Roads New roads will be designed and constructed by the Forest Service only as a determined necessary by transportation planning.
-No No The sta project standard and guideline is not applicable to the proposed oct.
+No No The standard and guideline is not applicable to the proposed project.